-Depending on the Cardholder's purchasing role, additional procurement training may be required to ensure Pcard purchases are made in compliance with state policy.
+Depending on the Cardholder's purchasing role, additional procurement training may be required to ensure PCard purchases are made in compliance with state policy.
+Your agency might have stricter training requirements.

-- Level A: Cardholders buying goods and services from existing Master Agreements (MAs) or from Targeted Small Businesses (TSBs) up to \$25,000; or buying goods up to \$5,000 and services up to \$5,000 from non-contract providers (where no informal quotes or bids are needed) - Buying Basics training is strongly encouraged (Level A). - Level 1: Cardholders must complete and pass five (5) prerequisite procurement code WBT's (Web-Based Training) and a 1⁄2 day PDS(Professional Development Series) Intro to State Procurement Class.
-Once completed, Level 1 Buyers/PCard holders are authorized to engage for purchases of goods or services up to \$15,000 without competition or informal quotes or competitive bids for services from \$15,000-\$50,000. - Level 2: Purchases of goods between \$15,000 and \$50,000 or services above \$50,000 require Advanced Procurement Training (Level 2).
-(Goods purchases above \$50,000 require oversight from DAS Central Procurement Bureau (CPB), depending upon Agency purchasing authority.
+- Level A: Cardholders buying goods and services from existing Master Agreements (Mas) or from Targeted Small Businesses (TSBs) up to \$25,000; or buying goods up to \$5,000 and services up to \$5,000 from non-contract providers (where no informal quotes or bids are needed)-Buying Basics training is strongly encouraged.
+(Level A). - Level 1: Cardholders must complete and pass five (5) prerequisite procurement code WBT's (Web-Based Training) and a 1⁄2 day PDS (Professional Development Series) Intro to State Procurement Class.
+Once completed, Level 1 Buyers/PCard holders are authorized to engage for purchases of goods or services up to \$15,000 without competition or informal quotes or competitive bids for services from \$15,000-\$50,000. - Purchases of goods between \$15,000 and \$50,000 or services above \$50,000 require Advanced Procurement Training (Level 2).
+Goods purchases above \$50,000 require oversight from DAS Central Procurement Enterprise (CPE), depending upon Agency purchasing authority.

-See the DAS CPB Training webpage or contact Purchasing.Mailbox@iowa.gov for procurement requirements and more training information.
+See the DAS CPE Training webpage or contact purchasing, mailbox@iowa.gov for procurement requirements and more training information.

-Other State Policies & Procedures
+Other State Policy and Procedures